Moss Vale High School

 Established in 1963, the school enrolled approximately 650 students in 2018, from Year 7 to Year 12; six percent identified as Indigenous Australians and six percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Patrica Holmes, and deputy principals are Mathew Carlyon and Latitia Summers.
+The school is operated by the NSW Department of Education; the principal is Patricia Holmes, and deputy principals are Matthew Carlyon and Helen Campbell.

 Overview

 The school's catchment area is drawn from the towns of Moss Vale, Bundanoon and Robertson; and the villages of Burrawang, Avoca, Wildes Meadow and Fitzroy Falls, Sutton Forest, Exeter, Penrose and Wingello, and surrounding rural areas.

-Houses

-Moss Vale is divided into four houses, BELMORE (yellow), CARRINGTON (red), GIBRALTAR (blue), MORTON (green).
-These houses complete against one another during in-house athletics and swimming carnivals.